Why Freeze Your Jeans?

 Washing jeans frequently can lead to fading, shrinking, and a breakdown of the fabric fibers.
 This is especially true for raw or selvedge denim, which many denim enthusiasts prefer to wash as infrequently as possible to maintain the unique wear patterns and color.
 Additionally, washing consumes water and energy, so reducing the frequency of washes can be a more sustainable choice.

-Freezing your jeans offers a simple and effective way to kill odor-causing bacteria, leaving your jeans feeling refreshed without compromising the fabric.
+Freezing your jeans may help minimize odor temporarily and can be used between washes to extend the life of your denim.
 This method is particularly useful for jeans that aren’t visibly dirty but could use a little freshening up.

 How to Freeze Your Jeans:

-3. Freeze Overnight: Place the sealed bag in your freezer and leave it overnight, or for at least 12 hours.
-The cold temperature will kill most of the bacteria responsible for bad odors, giving your jeans a refreshed feel.
+Freeze Overnight: Place the sealed bag in your freezer and leave it overnight, or for at least 12 hours.
+The cold temperature may help reduce odor temporarily, leaving your jeans feeling refreshed between washes.

 The Benefits of Freezing Your Jeans: